 The dream went back into the box.

 I settled down and raised a family.
-But now our kids are about ready to head to college, and it’s finally my turn.
+Now our kids are heading to college, and it’s finally my turn.
 I’m ready to do this again.
 I’m actually MORE than ready – mature, self-aware, excited, and I’ve got nothing but time.

 THIS TIME, I am more than prepared –

-I have my headshots, resume, my reel, my website, great teachers...
+I have headshots, my resume, reel, and great teachers...
 I just need my chance to shine.

 I think if you ask anyone, they will say I’m fun to be around, and very easy to work with.
 I am good with direction, and I love to be challenged.